By platform

 Assignees

 An assignee is a person responsible for something.
-Just as an issue can have more than one assignee, every status can have its own assignee.
-Meaning, a developer will be responsible for writing the code of a new feature when the issue is “In Progress”, but it’s the QA Specialist that takes it over when it’s “Ready for Testing”.
+Just as a work item can have more than one assignee, every status can have its own assignee.
+Meaning, a developer will be responsible for writing the code of a new feature when the work item is “In Progress”, but it’s the QA Specialist that takes it over when it’s “Ready for Testing”.

 Transitions

 For example, between “In Progress” and “Done” you may need a transition named “Reviewed.”
-As a Jira Admin, you can prevent users from transitioning issues, either all of them or chosen ones.
+As a Jira Admin, you can prevent users from transitioning work items, either all of them or chosen ones.

 Resolutions

-Resolutions are the last stage of the issue’s workflow journey.
-They specify why an issue is closed, like “Done”, “Published”, or “Fixed”.
+Resolutions are the last stage of the work item’s workflow journey.
+They specify why a work item is closed, like “Done”, “Published”, or “Fixed”.

 Here’s a tip on how not to use resolutions and why – don’t create an “Unresolved” resolution.
-This is because Jira displays any issues without a set resolution field as “Unresolved” by default.
-As a result, “Unresolved” issues are treated as “Resolved”.
+This is because Jira displays any work items without a set resolution field as “Unresolved” by default.
+As a result, “Unresolved” work items are treated as “Resolved”.

 Let’s get under the hood and see how to create a new workflow in Jira.
 Please note that you will require Jira Administrator permissions.

-Enrich your Jira issues with a checklist app
+Enrich your Jira work items (issues) with a Smart Checklist for Jira

 How many times have you felt the urge to just “tick things off” in a Jira task?
 With Smart Checklist for Jira, you can create checklists and edit them the way you want to keep things more organized.

-1. Once installed, the Smart Checklist option will be available for all your Jira issues at the bottom of the right-hand panel, but you can move it to the center.
+1. Once installed, the Smart Checklist option will be available for all your Jira work items at the bottom of the right-hand panel, but you can move it to the center.
 Click Open Smart Checklist.

 1. You can start adding your checklist items one by one or click the Pen icon to edit the entire list in the Fullscreen Editor.